full-time-vs-part-time-student-what-are-the-differences

 ✅ Request information on BAU's programs TODAY!

-Employment
+3. Employment

 employment

 If you wish to work while you are enrolled in school, a part-time schedule can be a viable option.
-You may learn time-management skills and pay some or all of your tuition and living expenses by working while in school.
-As a part-time student, you may have greater availability to work different shifts, which might result in additional career prospects.
+You can learn time-management skills and pay some or all of your tuition and living expenses by working while in school.
+As a part-time student, you have greater availability to work different shifts, which might result in additional career prospects.

-Internships during the semester
+4. Internships during the semester

 You can finish internships while on break in the summer or winter if you’re a full-time student.
 Most of these internships are full-time, allowing you to spend whole workdays learning about the organization’s standard duties and processes.

-More time for extracurricular activities
+5. More time for extracurricular activities

 Lower course load and more free time make it possible for part-time students to succeed in pursuing extracurricular activities.
 This doesn’t mean that full-time students can’t participate in such activities, but part-timers can do it more frequently.
 So, if you have a passion you want to go after, then enrolling as a part-time student will give you the freedom to do so.